rails/rails/guides/source/action_mailer_basics.md

 NOTE: the above is the content of the `<body>` tag.
 It will be embedded in the default mailer layout, which contains the `<html>` tag.
 See [Mailer layouts](#mailer-views-and-layouts) for more.

 You can also create a text version of the above email and store it in `welcome_email.text.erb` in the `app/views/user_mailer/` directory (notice the `.text.erb` extension vs. the `html.erb`).
-Not all clients prefer HTML emails, and so sending both is best practice.
+Sending both formats is best practice in case of HTML rendering issues with a client, text can be a good fallback.
 Here is a sample text email:

 ```erb
 Welcome to example.com, <%= @user.name %>